scikit-image/scikit-image/doc/source/development/dispatching.rst

 quickly as possible.
 This means you should perform fast checks first and more expensive checks later in your `can_has` function.

-If the `can_has` function indicates that the backend wants to handle the call the `get_implementation(name)` function is called to get the implementation.
-This should return the function that implements the behaviour of the function `name` in scikit-image.
+If the `can_has` function indicates that the backend wants to handle the call then the `get_implementation(name)` function is called to get the implementation.
+This should return the backend function that implements the behaviour of the function `name` in scikit-image.
-The `name` parameter will contain the "full name" of the function.
-That is the public module name and the function name separated by a colon.
-The name for the `canny` function from the `feature` module would be `skimage.feature:canny`.
+The `name` parameter will contain the public module name and the function name separated by a colon.
+For example, the `name` for the `canny` function from the `feature` module would be `skimage.feature:canny`.

 Once the implementation has been retrieved from the backend it will be called with the arguments the user provided and it is expected to return the result of the computation.

 When returning an array it has to be of the same type as the array(s) passed in to the function by the user.
-This means your implementation can convert the input to a different array type, but it has to convert the result back to the original array type.
+This means a backend implementation can convert the input to a different array type, but it has to convert the result back to the original array type.